ElucidataInc/polly-docs/docs/Getting Started/Admin Dashboard.md

 ![Create new user](../img/Admin_Dashboard/02_Admin_Dashboard_Overview.png) <center>**Figure 2.** Create new user</center>

 A modal window will open up on the right.
 For each new account you will have to provide the first name, last name, email id and role; *User* or *Admin*.
-Assign *Admin* to those users who should have access to the admin dashboard and therefore the authority to create or manage users for your group.
+Assign *Admin* to those users who should have access to the admin dashboard and therefore the ability to create or manage users for your group.

 ![Details required for a new user](../img/Admin_Dashboard/03_Admin_Dashboard_Create_User.png) <center>**Figure 3.** Details required for a new user</center>

 **Note:**

-*   While the first name, last name and role can be edited in the future, the email id cannot be modified.
+*   While the first name, last name and role can be modified in the future, the email id once assigned cannot be modified.
 In case there is an error with the email id, delete the user following the steps mentioned [here](#delete-user) and create a new user with the correct details.

 ## Reset Password

-Whenever a new account is created, a temporary password is sent to the email id which is required to log in.
+Whenever a new account is created, a temporary password required to log in is sent to the email id.
 This temporary password expires **30 days** after it has been sent.
-In case a user does not log in during that time, they will require a new temporary password which can be sent using this option.
+In case a user does not log in during that time, they will require a new temporary password which can be sent using the reset password option.

 Click on the meatball menu for the relevant user and then click on *Edit*.